SteenMaxwell/data-analytics-power-bi-report241/README.md

 <img width="968" alt="Executive Report Full" src="https://github.com/user-attachments/assets/dabd07c6-228f-456a-a243-314815d35d4a" />

 ## Building the Product Detail Page
-The purpose of this page is provide an in-depth look at which products within the inventory are performing well, with the option to filter by product and region.
+The purpose of this page is to provide an in-depth look at which products within the inventory are performing well, with the option to filter by product and region.

 ### Creating Gauge Visuals and Filter State Cards
 I created three gauge visuals